jecki/DHParser/documentation_src/manuals/05_testing.rst

           (CHARS "is")))
     ...

-Since, for further processing, we are only interested in distinguighing text from highlighted elements (i.e. emphasized and bold text), we add the more attomic elements, LLF, L, LF, CHARS, TEXT, ESCAPED  to the list of disposables at the beginning of the EBNF-grammar, which makes them disappear, merging their content in the higher-level elements.
+Since, for further processing, we are only interested in distinguishing text from highlighted elements (i.e. emphasized and bold text), we add the more atomic elements, LLF, L, LF, CHARS, TEXT, ESCAPED  to the list of disposables at the beginning of the EBNF-grammar, which makes them disappear, merging their content in the higher-level elements.
 Thus we change the @disposable-directive at the top of the grammar to: